rs75/NLP-Projects/README.md

-# similarTweetFinder
+##TweetFinder
-This Repository contains a Python implementatuon of the  TF-IDF algorithm to find related tweets to a given tweet.
+This file contains a Python implementatuon of the  TF-IDF algorithm to find related tweets to a given tweet.

 #### Example